-Proposed Condition E: Safety and Health Practices
+Condition D: Safety and Health Practices

-This proposed condition requires the applicant to develop and submit to OSHA an HOM specific to the Alexandria RiverRenew Tunnel Project at least six months before using the TBM for tunneling operations.
-The applicant must also submit, at least six months before using the TBM, proof that the TBM's hyperbaric chambers have been designed, fabricated, inspected, tested, marked, and stamped in accordance with the requirements of ASME PVHO-1.2019 (or the most recent edition of Safety Standards for Pressure Vessels for Human Occupancy).
+This condition requires the applicant to develop and submit to OSHA an HOM specific to the Shoreline Storage Tunnel at least six months before using the TBM, proof that the TBM's hyperbaric chambers have been designed, fabricated, inspected, tested marked, and stamped in accordance with the requirements for ASME PVHO- 1-2019 (or the most recent edition of Safety Standards for Pressure Vessels for Human Occupancy).
 These requirements ensure that the applicant develops hyperbaric safety and health procedures suitable for the project.

-The submission of the HŌM ́to OSHA, which TSJV has already completed, enables OSHA to determine whether the safety and health instructions and measures it specifies are appropriate to the field conditions of the tunnel (including expected geological conditions), conform to the conditions of the variance, and adequately protect the safety and health of the CAWs.
+The submission of the HOM to OSHA, which McNally has already completed, enables OSHA to determine that the specific safety and health instructions and measures it specifies are appropriate to the field conditions of the tunnel (including expected geological conditions), conform to the conditions of the variance, and adequately protect the safety and health of the CAWs.
 It also facilitates OSHA's ability to ensure that the applicant is complying with these instructions and measures.
-The requirement for proof of compliance with ASME PVHO-1.2019 is intended to ensure that the equipment is structurally sound and capable of performing to protect the safety of the employees exposed to hyperbaric pressure.
+The requirement for proof of compliance with ASME PVHO-1-2019 is intended may adopt, with Federal approval, a plan for the development and enforcement of occupational safety and health standards.
+OSHA refers to such States and territories as "State Plans."
+Occupational safety and health standards developed by State Plans must be at least as effective in providing safe and healthful employment and places of employment as the Federal standards (29 U.S.C.
+667).